Youssef-Bakr/EpitopePrediction-1/README.md

 # EpitopePrediction
-Evaluation of various Methods for Epitope Prediction in python 3.9
+Evaluation of various Methods for Epitope Prediction in Python 3.9

 based on a university project @UniTuebingen